 Low cost of entry

-Podcasts, like the Inside EMS podcast and MedicCast, also provide easy to access and free education for EMS providers.
-Podcasts can be listened to driving to of from work or school, while posting or exercise.
+Podcasts, like the Inside EMS podcast, also provide easy to access and free education for EMS providers.
+Podcasts can be listened to driving to of from work or school while posting or exercising.

 Users seeking a CAPCE-approved (formerly known as CECBEMS) continuing education lesson to apply towards an NREMT recertification or state re-licensure can choose from many free continuing education programs.
-For example, the Epilepsy Foundation has created a training program for medical first responders about assessing and treating patients with epilepsy.
+For example, the Sepsis Alliance has created a training program for medical first responders about assessing and treating patients with sepsis.
 Users that successfully complete the lesson earn 1.5 CE credits.
 Individuals can also enroll in Bound Tree University to immediately access a set of free online education lessons.

 Organizations usually opt for an annual subscription, based on the number of users they enroll in the system, because of their ability to assign lessons, track completion of assignments, and report certificates earned to regional and state licensing bodies.

 Same lesson every time

 Consistently delivering the same lesson to every employee across multiple shifts and stations is one of the most challenging aspects of EMS education.
 Even if a dozen or more classroom lectures are scheduled, some employees' courses will still be incomplete due to illness, vacation or incident responses.

 Online education allows organizations to prepare single lessons that are assigned to and completed by all users.
 Agencies can ensure that every employee will receive the same message about securing narcotics, for instance, and may only have to schedule the medical director for one annual protocol update lecture that is video recorded for online playback.
 Online education eliminates the high degree of variability that often results from multiple educators delivering a lesson numerous times at numerous locations.